 5. Holding on to perfectionism can be pretty toxic

 I had a bad habit of this.
 I used to set the most unrealistic expectations for myself that would stress me TF out.
-It would stress me out so much until my eyes were red and I had terrible migraines.
+It would stress me out so much that my eyes were red and I had terrible migraines.

 Perfectionism is the need to be or appear to be perfect or even to believe that it’s possible to achieve perfection.
 It is typically viewed as a positive trait rather than a flaw.